nysbc/appion-protomo/README.md

 Since it is often difficult to determine the sample thickness *a priori*, **batch refinement** is **rarely recommended**, and is thus left to the user to test on their own.

-However, **batch coarse alignment** is **very useful** for being able to quickly visualize and assess large datasets.
+However, **batch coarse alignment** is **very useful** for being able to quickly visualize and assess large datasets and batch defocus estimation is also useful.

-To use batch alignment, first click Align Tilt-Series and select any tilt-series from the list - this will load metadata into the browser.
-Then click on Batch Align Tilt-Series.
+To use batch alignment, first click `Align Tilt-Series` and select any tilt-series from the list - this will load metadata into the browser.
+Then click on `Batch Align Tilt-Series`.

 </p></details>